 Nielsen Norman Group suggests that there are three key barriers to writing effective copy for a website:

 As you can see, readability is only one piece of the puzzle but it is an important one.

 What you need to realize is that readability in the context of a webpage is slightly different than the conventional definition of the term.
 A more standard definition of the term is “the ease with which a reader can understand a written text.”
 When talking about website readability, things like font size, text color, subheadings, and sentence length come into play.

 Readability is more than just a concept – it is a measurable quality.
 Readability analyzers like Yoast SEO scan the content of a webpage and turn readability into an equation, taking into account factors like the length of words and the number of words in a sentence.
 These analyzers are by no means 100% accurate, but they are a valuable tool you can use to make your content easier for users to read and comprehend.

 Readability is important in every industry but in the world of digital marketing, it is linked to SEO, website usability, and conversion rates.
 All of these things work together to turn visitors into paying customers.
 Read on to learn how to improve your website’s readability.

 The primary goal of a digital marketer is to make an impact.
 With a world of information available at our fingertips, users can quickly and easily find an alternative option if the first website they visit doesn’t capture their attention.

-Not only does your website need to look good, but it needs to look simple to comprehend – a wall of text is overwhelming for a reader but the same text broken up into manageable chunks with bolded headings and bulleted lists is much more manageable.
+Not only does your website need to look good, but it needs to look simple to comprehend – a wall of text is overwhelming for a reader but the same text is broken up into manageable chunks with bolded headings and bulleted lists are much more manageable.
 The longer you can keep the reader’s attention, the better your site will perform and your conversion rates will show it.